 Behavioral Health Concepts, Inc. (BHC) was founded by Dr. William Holcomb in 1994 and incorporated in May 1996.
-Our headquarters is located in Emeryville, California with a satellite office in Columbia, Missouri.
-We offer a wide variety of products and services through our two main divisions: BHC Consulting and External Quality Review (EQR).
-Since its inception in 1994, BHC has grown into a national consulting and service company.
+We offer a wide variety of products and services through our two divisions of BHC Consulting and External Quality Review.

 The mission of Behavioral Health Concepts is to provide high quality products, specialized consulting, research, administration, and management services for business, government, and health care.
 We are committed to being a growing and successful business through the expertise and dedication of our staff to excellence.